spiral/docs/components/views.md

 ],
 ```

-Such depencies (in our case language - linked to current language, and basePath - linked to http base path values) will be used by default Compiler to change cached filename.
-Such technique provides us ability to use system functions (for example translations) on compilation stage without wasting CPU resources during rendering.
+Such depencies (in our case language - linked to current language, and basePath - linked to http base path values) are used by the default Compiler to change the cached filename.
+This allows us to use the system functions (for example translations) on the compilation stage without wasting CPU resources during the rendering.

-To demonstrate how cache dependecies work let's modify our demo view this way:
+To demonstrate how cache dependencies work, let's modify our demo view this way:

 ```php
 [[This is demo view file:]] <?= $value ?>
 ```

-As mention in processor section above every string embraced with `[[]]` will be automatically translated using active language, if we will open our controller action with view in browser we will see that no `[[]]` presented in output.
-Now, let's shitch our language and see what will happen:
+As mentioned before in the processor section, every string surrounded by an `[[]]` will be automatically translated using the active language.
+If we open our controller action with the view in browser, we will see that no `[[]]` is shown in the output.
+Now, let's change our language and see what happens:

 ```php
 public function index()